 All of the Organization’s investments of operating and core cash may be placed with a single institution which enjoys sovereign risk and AAA/Aaa rating provided that such an institution can be identified and will accept such investment monies.
 Otherwise, operating cash will be distributed among multiple institutions, with the aim of dividing such monies amongst a minimum of four institutions, if possible, with no more than 30 per cent of operating cash to be held with any one institution.
 Core cash will be divided between at least two external fund managers.

-Both operating and core cash investments may only be held with institutions with a short-term rating of A-2/P-2 or a long-term rating of A-/A3 or higher .
-The only exception to this relates to corporate issuances (corporate bonds and commercial paper) which may have a short-term rating of A-3/P-3 or a long-term rating of BBB-/Baa3.
-Where institutions fall below the credit rating criteria, investments in these institutions will be liquidated at the earliest available opportunity.
+Both operating and core cash investments may only be held with institutions with a credit rating as set out in Section D.

 The second sentence is deleted as the minimum credit ratings for each asset class are shown in the table in Section D. The last sentence has also been deleted.
 The price of securities would have declined before the downgrading of the issue below the lowest allowable credit rating of BBB-.
 Therefore selling the security at that moment does not protect the portfolio but merely results in realizing an accounting loss.
 Since experience has demonstrated that the majority of downgraded securities recover value over time, a blanket requirement to liquidate securities may not be in the best interest of the organization.